What Is Yum Woon Sen?

 SUSIE’S KITCHEN NOTES

 My mother and her sisters made this without measuring anything.
 The lime was squeezed by hand until it looked right.
 The fish sauce went in by eye.
 The chilies went in by preference.
 A child on the mat asked for more lime and more lime was added.
-That is still the right approach to this dish — make it, taste it, add more lime, and trust what the taste is telling you.
+That is still the right approach to this dish.
+Make it, taste it, add more lime, and trust what the taste is telling you.

 PAIRING SUGGESTIONS

-Yum Woon Sen belongs at the center of a shared Thai meal — a bowl on the mat that everyone reaches into, the sourness of the lime cutting through anything richer that surrounds it.
-It pairs naturally with the Thai fish sauce chicken wings the crisp savory wings against the sour slippery noodles, the two of them needing each other in the way that fried and acidic always do.
+Yum Woon Sen belongs at the center of a shared Thai meal, bowl on the mat that everyone reaches into, the sourness of the lime cutting through anything richer that surrounds it.
+It pairs naturally with the Thai fish sauce chicken wings, the crisp savory wings against the sour slippery noodles, the two of them needing each other in the way that fried and acidic always do.
 The Thai omelet is the simpler companion, fast and egg-based, the richness of the egg alongside the bright sourness of the salad.
-For a fuller spread where the glass noodle salad is one of several dishes, the Chicken larb is its natural companion — both of them herb-forward, both built on lime and fish sauce, both best eaten around the same mat.
+For a fuller spread where the glass noodle salad is one of several dishes, the Chicken larb is its natural companion, both of them herb-forward, both built on lime and fish sauce, both best eaten around the same mat.
 And for the drink that closes a meal built on sourness and heat, the Thai iced tea is sweet and cold and always the right answer.
 We sat on the mat, and I picked through the bowl.
 The lime was what I understood first.
 It still is.

 FAQ